 Fried noodles with beansprouts (£6).
 Sorry, cold and uninspiring.
 No breath of the wok either.
 It made me scratch my head in confusion as the disparity in quality between the kai lan and this plate of noodles that arrived straight after was like a country mile.

 King prawn with minced salt egg yolk (£16.80).
-The prawns were huge and deep fried to so that the egg coated shells were potato chips crisp yet the flesh was still inherently sweet & juicy.
-Eat these beasts whole and that includes that roe inside the head.
+The prawns were huge!
+Deep fried so that the egg coated shells were crispy like crisps, yet the flesh within was still inherently sweet & juicy.
+Eat these beasts whole and that includes that roe inside the head, otherwise you’ll miss out.
 An undisputed maestro of a dish for me.

 One eyed willy